karetkaz/Cmpl/extras/Reference/Language.md

 `typename` is the compilers internal symbol representation structure.
 It contains static utility functions for reflection.

-- if it is used as a function, typename will return the type of the identifier:
+Using it as a function with an identifier argument, it will return the type of the variable:
-	- if the argument is a type, it will return `typename`
+- if the identifier is not defined, it will return `null`
-	- if the argument is a variable, it will return its type
+- if the identifier is a variable, it will return its type
-	- if the argument is a variant variable, it will extract the type
+- if the identifier is a type, it will return `typename`
-	- if the argument is not defined, it will return null
+- if the identifier is a variant variable, it will extract the type

 **Example:**
 ```
-// int128 must be defined, and must be a type.
+// check if int128 is defined and is a type.
 bool hasInt128 = typename(int128) == typename;
 ```